- Home

 YouTube best practices

 When you’re working with YouTube, not all marketing strategies are equal.
-That’s why YouTube has its own set of best practices, just like search engine optimization (SEO).
+That’s why YouTube has its own set of best practices.
+It’s helpful to occasionally do an audit of your YouTube search engine optimization (SEO) just like you would on Google.

 Titles